tthorntone/AdNauseam-Wiki/About-the-required-permissions.md

 **Privacy Badger also requires exactly the same permissions.** I want uBlock to also serve privacy-minded users first.

-If _prefetching_ had been disabled by default, this new permission would not be needed, but _prefetching_ is unfortunately enabled by default, and under the hidden-by-default _Privacy_ heading.
+If _prefetching_ had been disabled by default, this new permission would not be needed, but _prefetching_ is unfortunately enabled by default, and under _Privacy_ heading, which is itself hidden by default under _"advanced settings"_.

 ![c](https://cloud.githubusercontent.com/assets/585534/7914528/924b9314-0845-11e5-8012-f67e4b1814cd.png)